IanCStewart/minor-part-up/README.md

 ![Demo gif](./demo.gif)
 This app is a demo of the possibilities with Redux and React.
 I have rebuilt the activity tab comment section for this component rebuild demo.
 The components came from a MeteorJS base.

+### Concept
+Advice demo to show that the app could also be built on other principles.

+## Basic structure
+I have built the front-end on react.
+> A JAVASCRIPT LIBRARY FOR BUILDING USER INTERFACES ~[FaceBook](https://facebook.github.io/react/)

+I am saving the comments in a Redux store
+> Redux is a predictable state container for JavaScript apps. [redux.js](http://redux.js.org/#)

+I used socket.io to connect the different clients
+> Socket.IO enables real-time bidirectional event-based communication. [socket.io](https://socket.io/)

 ## Cloning
 Clone the repo:
 ```